open/close all folders

 - Blonde, Brunette, Redhead: The Brunette.

-- Breakout Character: Nikki's arguably the most popular character of the main six.
+- Breakout Character: While all six of the main characters have their respective fanbases, Nikki's arguably the most popular of the main six.

 - Childhood Friend Romance: With Jonesy—as mentioned in his entry, they've known each other since Kindergarten and it was mentioned in an early episode that Jonesy's had romantic feelings for Nikki since 9th-grade.